 After You Register

-By registering for classes at Berklee College of Music, you acknowledged financial responsibility for the charges and fees assessed to your student account.
+By registering for classes at Berklee and agreeing to the Student Acknowledgement of Financial and Other Obligations (SAFO), you acknowledged financial responsibility for the charges and fees assessed to your student account.
 Student account balances are to be paid in full by the due date published.
 The student will be notified by email and home mailing address of any unpaid balance on the account.
-The student is also expected to periodically check their online account for any additional charges or loss/reduction in aid that resulted in an unpaid balance.
+The student is also expected to periodically check his or her online account for any additional charges or loss/reduction in aid that resulted in an unpaid balance.

 All payments that are received after the published deadline for any given semester will be subject to a $250 late payment fee.

 Students have the option to sign up for an additional tuition insurance program provided through Liberty Mutual Insurance.
 This coverage supplements Berklee College of Music’s student refund policy.

 There are many Berklee policies that may impact your eligibility for financial aid.
 All aid applicants should familiarize themselves with the following guidelines:

 - All financial aid awards are based on full-time enrollment (12 credits).
 If you are enrolled for fewer than twelve credits, your aid may be reduced or canceled at the end of the add/drop period;